Shopping for good sheets can be frustrating. Between all of the available thread counts and materials, the whole sheet buying process is exasperating.

 You may have seen these three terms when shopping for a sheet set.
 They are basically the same thing – fibers made from wood or bamboo pulp.

 Fabrics made from these materials are actually stronger than 100% cotton (more durable), breath better than cotton, and provide for a smaller thread as well.
-Which means that a 600 thread count rayon sheet has an honest thread count of 600.
+This means that a 600 thread count rayon sheet has an honest thread count of 600.

 These types of sheets also have the type of lustrous sheen found on cotton sateen sheets.